Internet-Draft | QUIC event definitions for qlog | November 2023 |

 event is emitted when a recovery loss timer changes

-state.
 The three main event types are:¶

 set: the timer is set with a delta timeout for when it will trigger next¶